Chris Wright (activist): Activism

 Chris Wright organized the Minnesota Tea Party, a cannabis rights rally held on the steps of the Minnesota State Capitol every September from 1987 to 2013.
+Wright ran for U.S. Representative for Minnesota's 5th congressional district in 1988 as a Grassroots candidate.

 A political rally and music festival called Grassroots Gathering, organized by Wright in 1992, which was to be held on a private campground near Ogilvie, Minnesota, was cancelled by authorities citing incidents reported at the Weedstock festival in Wisconsin the previous year.

 Wright was arrested in 1996 for growing 41 cannabis plants at his home in Minneapolis.
 He appealed the conviction and lost.
 Wright argued that under Art.
 XIII, Sec.
 7 of the Minnesota Constitution any person may sell the products of the farm or garden occupied by him without obtaining a license.
 The Minnesota Court of Appeals reasoned that product labeling, and other restrictions established previously, granted police authority to ban cannabis.

+Grassroots Party operated a booth inside the Minnesota State Fair throughout the 1990s; Amid occurrences of political violence in 2025, Wright recalled being confronted at the Grassroots Party State Fair booth by people who said he "should be shot" for expressing his opinion about legalizing marijuana; Wright continued defending American free speech, and condemned divisive politics, instead promoting political unity across the country.

-Wright ran for U.S. Representative for Minnesota's 5th congressional district in 1988 as a Grassroots candidate.
-In 1998, Wright was endorsed by the Grassroots Party for Governor of Minnesota.
-He got 1,727 votes.
+In 1998, Wright was endorsed by the Grassroots Party for Governor of Minnesota; He got 1,727 votes.
 In the 2010 Minnesota gubernatorial election, Wright got 7,516 votes as a Grassroots candidate.
-In 2014, Wright got 31,259 votes for Governor as a Grassroots—Legalize Cannabis candidate.

-Wright was nominated by petition to run for Governor of Minnesota in 2018 as a Grassroots—Legalize Cannabis Party candidate.
+In 2014, Wright got 31,259 votes for governor as a Grassroots–Legalize Cannabis candidate.
+Wright was nominated by petition to run for Governor of Minnesota in 2018 as a Grassroots–Legalize Cannabis Party candidate and received 68,664 votes.

-In 2022, Chris Wright resigned as chair of G—LC, a post Wright held for years, to seek Minnesota Legal Marijuana Now Party nomination for Governor.
-Wright was eliminated in the primary, receiving 48% of the party’s vote.
+In 2022, Wright resigned as chair of G–LC, a post he held for years, to seek Minnesota Legal Marijuana Now!
+Party nomination for governor.
+Wright was eliminated in the primary, receiving 48% of the party's vote.